 Once the desired result has been determined Methods people do not question it.
 Instead, they seek to find the steps that will produce the desired outcome with the most efficient use of time, money, and energy.
 They believe that failure of a solution to work is due to human error in the application of a correctly designed course of action.

 Methods people analyze, manipulate, and apply facts.
-They use a rational application of facts to make decisions and solve problems, and they are confident that through this method they will arrive at the correct conclusion.
+They use a rational application of empirical data to make decisions and solve problems, and they are confident that through this method they will arrive at the correct conclusion.

 Methods people are matter-of-fact and consistent in high-pressure environments.
 Their ability to see structure and impose order allows them to help others function in the face of chaos and uncertainty.

-Vision people face the realities of a situation with serious intent, an optimistic perspective that a solution will be found, and confidence that if one is not, there are always other alternatives to explore.
+People with the Vision Perceptual Style approach life as a singular experience, a journey toward the future.
+They face the realities of a situation with serious intent, an optimistic perspective that a solution will be found, and confidence that if one is not, there are always other alternatives to explore.

 Vision people intuitively see new directions that others do not and make the most of this advantage by moving decisively.
 This ability to intuit new, useful directions and to take swift advantage of opportunities as they arise, gives them a strategic edge over others.